nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 E.g. `estimate <SCRIPT_NAME> [-wph WORDS_PER_HOUR]` can be used as `estimate script.txt` or `estimate script.txt -wph 300`.

 *   Order of parameters (`-n`, `-l`, etc.) are not important, but they have to be defined after the non-parameter fields. <br/>
-E.g. Both `browse -s name -p 2` and `browse -p 2 -s name` gives the same result, but in the case of `estimate script.txt -wph 300` and `estimate -wph 300 script.txt`, the latter will not work because "script.txt" is not an parameter.
+E.g. Both `browse -s name -p 2` and `browse -p 2 -s name` gives the same result, but in the case of `estimate script.txt -wph 300` and `estimate -wph 300 script.txt`, the latter will not work because "script.txt" is not a parameter.

 > :bulb: This is what the input prompt means: **WORKSPACE-NAME (WATCHLIST-NAME) #>**

 <br/>

 ### 3.1 View the help
 This command will provide the details of all available commands and their usage.
-This is done by displaying the ‘Command Summary’ as listed below to you.
+This is done by displaying the ‘Command Summary’ as listed on the last page of the user guide [here](#5-command-summary).

 You can also view details of specific commands by specifying the optional command type in the input.